-If you're on a tight budget, focus on filling your cart with cheap and nutritious foods that have a long shelf life, like rice, apples and peanut butter.
+If you're filling your pantry, especially if you are on a tight budget, focus on cheap and nutritious foods that have a long shelf life, like rice, apples and peanut butter.
 You'll spend less at checkout, and you'll waste considerably less food at the end of the week.
-All price estimates mentioned are good as of August 2019.
+All price estimates mentioned were good as of March 2020.

 01 of 10

 A five-pound bag of potatoes is without question one of the biggest bargains in the produce department.
-For under $2, you'll get enough potatoes to make a large number of meals.
+For about $4, you'll get enough potatoes to make a many meals.
 Bake them, toss them into soups, add them to casseroles, or make potato salad or a big batch of oven fries.
 Potatoes are incredibly versatile, and if you store them properly, they'll easily keep for four to six months.
 Some potato varieties are particularly good for storing.
 These include Yukon gold, russet, Kennebec, Katahdin, and red Pontiac.

 02 of 10

 Beans and Other Legumes

 Beans cost much less than meat and are a source of protein, fiber, and minerals.
 Load up on canned beans, or save even more by purchasing dried beans and cooking them yourself.
 One pound of dried beans costs about $1.50 and is enough to make 6 cups of cooked beans.
 That's the equivalent of four cans of beans.